softprops/typed-lambda/README.md

 ## 🔬 schemas

 The following are provided lambda triggers ( in order for reference to AWS's documentation on [event sources](https://docs.aws.amazon.com/lambda/latest/dg/invoking-lambda-function.html) ).
-The goal here is to definition schema docs that line up with these.
-An initial set of schemas is under way under the [events](events) directory of this repository. 🙈 As schemas become formalized and tested they will be linked under the trigger sources below for reference.
+The goal here is to define [JSON schema](https://json-schema.org/) docs that line up with these triggers.
+Contruction of an initial set of schemas is under way under the [events](events) directory of this repository. 🙈 As schemas become formalized and tested they will be linked under the trigger sources below for reference.

 * [s3](https://docs.aws.amazon.com/lambda/latest/dg/invoking-lambda-function.html#supported-event-source-s3)
 * [dynamodb](https://docs.aws.amazon.com/lambda/latest/dg/invoking-lambda-function.html#supported-event-source-dynamo-db)